Blogs/AI

 How Voice AI Agents Work

-A Large Language Model (LLM) interprets intent and generates a response
+• A Large Language Model (LLM) interprets intent and generates a response

-A natural-sounding response is delivered instantly
+• A natural-sounding reply is delivered instantly

-The loop continues until task completion
+This loop continues until the task is completed.

 Voice → STT → LLM → TTS → Voice